 of the reduced entanglement negativities in the even and odd fermion-number parity sectors by

 where

 are projected density matrices onto even and odd sectors $s=e,o$, where $p_s=\Tr(\rho_{AB,s})$ is the normalization factor.
 The projection operators are

-This quantity is a special indicator of $GHZ$-type states.
-Recall that $GHZ$-states correspond to ground states of a Majorana chain (\ref{eq:Kitaev_H}) which is a symmetry protected topological (SPT) phase protected by the $\Z_2$ fermion-number parity symmetry.
+This quantity is a special indicator of GHZ-type states.
+Recall that GHZ-states correspond to ground states of a Majorana chain (\ref{eq:Kitaev_H}) which is a symmetry protected topological (SPT) phase protected by the $\Z_2$ fermion-number parity symmetry.
 The two projected negativities ${\cal N}_{AB,e}$ and ${\cal N}_{AB,o}$ can be viewed as SPT entanglements which detect the topological phase of Majorana chains~\cite{Marvian}.
 We should note that the choice of partitioning into $AB$ and $C$ does not matter for the product ${\cal N}_{AB,e} {\cal N}_{AB,o}$ and any partition which separates two parties from the other works equally well.
-For $AB$ and $C$ partition, we have
+For $AB$ and $C$ partitions, we have

-It is easy to see that for a GHZ state we have $J_{ABC} >0$, while for W state we get $J_{ABC}=0$.
+It is easy to see that for a GHZ state we have $J_{ABC} >0$, while for a W state we get $J_{ABC}=0$.
 Table~\ref{tab:tripartite_pure} summarizes how the three negativities with respect to each party along with the negativity of the reduced density matrix can fully determine which of the six possible classes a given pure state fits in.

 An alternative to the quantity $J_{ABC}$ is the so-called three-tangle~\cite{Coffman2000}, which can also be computed in terms of the Cayley hyper-determinant \cite{Solomon2012}.
 For a tripartite state of qubits